 Abstract

-Comparative genomics studies may be used to acquire new knowledge about genome architecture - the rules to combine a set of genes in a genome of a living organism.
-Hundreds of thousands of prokaryote genomes were sequenced and assembled.
-Still, there is a lack of computational tools able to compare a large number of genomes simultaneously.
-We developed Genome Complexity Browser, a tool that allows visualization of gene contexts in a graph form and quantification of the variability of different parts of a genome.
-Graph visualization allows inspecting changes in gene content and neighborhood in hundreds of genomes simultaneously.
-This may be useful to find conservative and variable parts of operons or to estimate the overall variability of particular genome locus.
-We introduce a measure called complexity to quantify genome variability.
-Intraspecies and interspecies comparisons reveal that regions with high complexity values tend to be located in a conservative context in different strains and species.
+Comparative genomics studies may be used to acquire new knowledge regarding genome architecture, which defines the rules for combining sets of genes in the genome of living organisms.
+Hundreds of thousands of prokaryotic genomes have been sequenced and assembled.
+However, computational tools capable of simultaneously comparing large numbers of genomes are lacking.
+We developed the Genome Complexity Browser, a tool that allows the visualization of gene contexts, in a graph-based format, and the quantification of variability for different segments of a genome.
+The graph-based visualization allows the inspection of changes in gene contents and neighborhoods across hundreds of genomes, simultaneously, which may facilitate the identification of conserved and variable segments of operons or the estimation of the overall variability associated with a particular genome locus.
+We introduced a measure called complexity, to quantify genome variability.
+Intraspecies and interspecies comparisons revealed that regions with high complexity values tended to be located in areas that are conserved across different strains and species.

 Author summary

-A comparison of genomes of different bacteria and archaea species revealed that many of them frequently exchange genes.
-Occasionally such horizontal gene transfer events result in the acquisition of pathogenic properties or antibiotic resistance by the recipient organism.
-Previously it was observed that the probabilities of gene insertions are not equally distributed along a chromosome.
-There are loci called hotspots, in which changes occur with much higher frequencies than in other parts of the chromosome.
-We developed a computational method and a software tool called Genome Complexity Browser, that allows identification of genome variability hotspots and visualization of occurred changes.
-We performed a comparison of localization of hotspots and revealed that some of them have conservative localization even when comparing different species, while others are transient.
-Our tool allows users to visually inspect patterns of gene changes in a graph form, which makes such visualizations compact and informative.
+The comparison of genomes among different bacteria and archaea species has revealed that many species frequently exchange genes.
+Occasionally, such horizontal gene transfer events result in the acquisition of pathogenic properties or antibiotic resistance in the recipient organism.
+Previously, the probabilities of gene insertions were found to vary, with unequal distributions along a chromosome.
+At some loci, referred to as hotspots, changes occur with much higher frequencies compared with other regions of the chromosome.
+We developed a computational method and a software tool, called Genome Complexity Browser, that allows the identification of genome variability hotspots and the visualization of changes.
+We compared the localization of various hotspots and revealed that some demonstrate conserved localizations, even across species, whereas others are transient.
+Our tool allows users to visually inspect the patterns of gene changes in graph-based format, which presents the visualization in a format that is both compact and informative.

 Introduction

-Although highly variable, prokaryotic genomes do not represent simply a set of genes, they possess regularities, which are collectively termed ”genome architecture” [1–3].
-Rules of genome architecture can shed light on still unknown molecular mechanisms governing prokaryotic cell life and may be essential in the engineering of synthetic organisms.
+The genome is not simply the storage of gene sequences.
+Many sequence motifs and sequence patterns must be located at proper loci to ensure proper interactions between the molecular machines involved in basic cell processes (transcription, genome replication, and cell division) and the chromosome [1-3].
+The interactions between these cellular processes and DNA molecules and the interplay among them govern optimal gene localizations and orientations [1].
+New knowledge regarding the genome architecture, which represents the set of imposed constraints and favorable configurations for genomic objects [1], may deepen our knowledge of the basic cellular processes and facilitate the development of artificial genomes in the field of synthetic biology.

-Non-random localization of different genes may be important due to several factors.
+The non-random localization of different genes may be important, due to several factors.

-Genes located near the replication origin have higher copy numbers in fast-dividing cells

-– a so-called replication-associated gene dosage effect [4,5].
-Folding of the chromosome makes genes located in different parts of the chromosome close to each other in 3D space, which can be beneficial for the gene coding for a regulator and its targets [6,7].
-Effects of global regulators (such as H-NS) on gene expression were observed to depend on the location of the target gene [8] and transcriptional propensity also varies depending on the chromosome position [9].
-Cooperative effects between RNA polymerases [10] or supercoiling propagation effects may play a role in the transcriptional regulation of neighboring genes.
+Genes located near the replication origin may have higher copy numbers in fast-dividing cells, which is known as the replication-associated gene-dosage effect [4,5].
+Chromosomal folding can bring genes located in different regions of the chromosome close to each other in 3D space, which can be beneficial for genes that encode a regulator and its targets genes [6,7].
+The gene expression effects of global regulators, such as the histone-like nucleoid-structuring protein (H-NS), have been shown to depend on the location of the target genes [8], and the transcriptional propensity also varies, depending on the position of the gene within the chromosome [9].
+The cooperative effects of RNA polymerases [10] and supercoiling propagation may play roles in the transcriptional regulation of neighboring genes.